adafruit/Adafruit_AW9523/README.md

 products from Adafruit!

 Written by Limor Fried/Ladyada for Adafruit Industries.
-Forked from the Adafruit version by Keith Rohrer to add support for reducing the LED current.
+Support for the LED current control register added by Keith Rohrer.
 BSD license, all text above must be included in any redistribution.

 ## Installing this Library